Progressive offers the best cheap motorcycle insurance in Arizona. The company's average rate is $506 per year, $262

-It's illegal in Arizona to drive a motorcycle without insurance, but that doesn't mean you should purchase the minimum coverage required by state law.
-We researched dozens of insurance companies in Arizona, and found the cheapest annual rate for motorcycle insurance to be $653.
+It's illegal in Arizona to drive a motorcycle without insurance, but that doesn't mean you should simply purchase the minimum coverage required by state law.
+We researched 254 quotes in Arizona and found the average rate to be $768.

 After obtaining hundreds of quotes from across Arizona, we determined the best motorcycle insurance companies for different groups of buyers.

 To connect with a motorcycle insurance provider in your area, use our quote box tool or continue reading our analysis of the top providers in Arizona.